Archive for the ‘Pitirim Sorokin’ Category

 Because such a transformation process is non-linear, the benefits of each additional love-emitter are that much more important.
 That is, if you choose to become a love emitter, your added contribution might make the crucial difference; there might already be nine love emitters in your community, but if you become the tenth, the total number may achieve critical mass at which a transformative revolution takes off.

 Love and Social Media

 It also occurs to me how this principle could be applied to such social media as Facebook.
 Unfortunately, the networking potential offered new social media has, thus far, all-to-often been directed negatively.
 People of every political stripe use Facebook and email for hate campaigns.
 Someone will post a derogatory picture and comment about President Obama or Sarah Palin.
 Then others will forward it to a dozen of their contacts.
-Within a day thousands of copies are circulating — the negative energies of hate, anger, resentment spreading exponentially across the web and around the country.
-This scenario is being played out perhaps hundreds of times every day.
+Within a day thousands of copies are circulating — the negative energies of hate, anger, resentment spreading exponentially across the web and around the world.
+This scenario is being played out perhaps many thousands of times every day.

 But now consider an opposite scenario.
 What if people began spreading love and positive energies in precisely the same way?
 What if it became our ‘custom’ not to send a hate email to five or ten contacts, but some article concerning love, compassion, generosity, and optimism?